 FAQ

-These questions and answers have been written to help individuals and organisations in the UK to better understand the migration from BIM Level 2 to the UK BIM framework based on international standards BS EN ISO 19650 Parts 1 and 2.
+These questions and answers have been written to help individuals and organisations in the UK to better understand the migration from BIM Level 2 to the IMI initiative based on international standards BS EN ISO 19650 Parts 1 and 2.

 The UK petitioned the International Organization for Standardization (ISO) regarding development of an ISO BIM standard series based on the existing and emerging UK BIM methodology, with a view to assisting our industry in both domestic and international markets.
 In doing so, we undertook to withdraw the parallel 1192 PAS and standards upon publication of the relevant parts of the ISO standards.
 Having petitioned for the ISO standard so that we can preserve much of the UK’s BIM methodology, it’s crucial that we now commit to its adoption to gain benefit from the effort invested in the promotion of the UK standard.